giuseppeM99/tg/README.md

 If you manage to launch it on other UNIX, please let me know.

 ### Contacts
 If you would like to ask a question, you can write to my telegram or to the github (or both).
-To contact me via telegram, you should use import_card method with argument 000653bf:0738ca5d:5521fbac:29246815:a27d0cda

 ### Usage